-The Bridges to the Doctorate Program promotes institutional partnerships between institutions granting a terminal master's degree and institutions that grant Ph.D. degrees in biomedical and behavioral sciences.
+The Bridges to the Doctorate Program promotes institutional partnerships between institutions granting a terminal master's degree and institutions that grant Ph.D. degrees in the biomedical sciences.
 The partnership/consortium must involve at least two colleges or universities including the applicant institution.
-The Ph.D. degree-granting institution(s) in the consortium must be research institutions that have a significant number of mentors with NIH or other extramural research support and that award the doctoral degree in biomedical or behavioral science fields.
-The master's degree-granting institutions in the consortium must offer a terminal master's degree in biomedical or behavioral sciences as their highest degree.
+The Ph.D. degree-granting institution(s) in the consortium must be research institutions that have a significant number of mentors with NIH or other extramural research support and that award the doctoral degree in biomedical science fields.
+The master's degree-granting institutions in the consortium must offer a terminal master's degree in biomedical sciences as their highest degree.

 Bridges to the Doctorate provides support for student, faculty and institutional development activities.
 Awards are made to domestic, private and public, educational institutions.
 State and local systems of higher education may also apply.
 The total project period may not exceed 5 years.
 The size of award will vary with the scope of the research education program proposed.

 For additional information about these awards, see the NIH Guide for Grants and Contracts, February 22, 2016 (PAR-16-109), or contact Dr. Jessica Faupel-Badger at 301-594-3900.

 NIH Research Performance Progress Report (RPPR)

 Bridges to the Doctorate Participating Institutions